adon-cloudcannon/landing-page-test/src/collections/posts/2022-08-19-static-vs-dynamic-websites-the-definitive-guide.md

 Even if your WordPress install itself is up-to-date and secure (no mean feat for many existing sites), every plugin you install puts the reputation and integrity of your digital presence in the hands of an external developer.
 Do your developers spend time running security audits for every plugin they install?
 How do they know a plugin is secure, every time it updates?
 Wouldn’t you rather avoid these concerns, and reduce your risk?

-{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/static-security-vs-dynamic-security.svg" alt:"" extend:false border:false %}
+{% bookshop "markdown/image" src: "https://cc-dam.imgix.net/static-security-vs-dynamic-security.svg" alt: "" extend: false border: false %}

 There are a few key reasons why static sites are more secure: